 The resulting materials show increased toughness and strength both for weight reduction and ensuring safety.
 Twinning induced plasticity (TWIP) steel is an example of advanced engineered steel.
 TWIP steels are developed for absorbing more energy in a crash when compared to conventional steels while maintaining stability and strength.
 This is due to deformation twinning, which takes place during a crash, increasing a material’s yield strength.

 As seen in Figure 1, EBSD measures the microstructure and twin boundaries present in the steel before and after deformation to improve and optimize the processing conditions.

 Two-phase microstructures can be seen in dual-phase steels which offer increased strength with better formability.
 In order to optimize the heat treatment at the time of production, EBSD measures the phase distribution as seen in Figure 2.

 Figure 2.
-EBSD image quality map of Dual Phase steel showing duplex microstructure.
+EBSD image quality map of Dual-Phase steel showing duplex microstructure.

-Aluminium offers an increased potential for weight reduction compared to steel.
+Aluminum offers increased potential for weight reduction compared to steel.
 A major factor for consideration is formability.
 Stamping as a manufacturing technique is affected by the crystallographic texture of the material being processed.
 Texture control is possible through processing parameters in order to improve formability.
-Weight can be considerably reduced by the use of cast aluminium alloys for engine blocks.
+Weight can be considerably reduced by the use of cast aluminum alloys for engine blocks.
 Developing new alloys for higher temperature applications requires the determination and measurement of the phases that develop in these alloys both at the time of casting and while in use at high underhood temperatures.

 Magnesium provides an attractive combination of low density and high strength.
 Moreover, manufacturing challenges must be overcome in order to be useful.
 Normally wrought magnesium alloys have a (0001) texture creating anisotropic materials properties.